 We are members of KIVA – an International non-profit organization with a mission to connect people through lending to alleviate poverty.
 Leveraging the internet and a worldwide network of micro-finance institutions, Kiva lets individuals lend as little as $25 to help create opportunity around the world. http://www.kiva.org/about/microfinance

-PARTNERS WANTED – Small companies for INSIDERS
+PARTNERS WANTED – Small companies and investments for INSIDERS members

 Chicken Coop Kits

 A new mini-company being formed to work with our Family Agriculture school project – relatively small investment – with excellent potential not only in the northeast but nationwide.
 Read More

 SAIL POWERED FISHING BOATS

 This is an old project originally planned (and approved) in 1982 …. with the high fuel costs today now very viable.
 I have two fishing companies registered since 1982.
 I wish to sell one company and would consider a partner (or partners) in the other.
 Read More